-I joined in August 2011 having returned from an epic trip across the Americas starting by cycling 3 months across Canada and ending the last few months back on the bikes in South America.
-Returning back to the UK, we wanted a change from the huge city living of London and heading to the coast was the best decision we have made.
-Previously worked for Trailfinders for 4.5 years, with over half the time in the Business Class Department.
-Have travelled widely and visited over 60 countries across 5 continents.
+I joined Travel Nation in 2011 after returning from an epic trip across the Americas, including three months cycling across Canada and the last few months back on the bikes in South America.
+Returning to the UK, we wanted a change from the big-city living of London, so heading to Brighton on the coast was the best decision we have made.
+I previously worked for Trailfinders for 4.5 years, with over half the time in their Business Class Department.
+I have traveled widely and visited over 60 countries across five continents.

 Upminster, Essex (end of the District Line in London).

-4.5 years at Trailfinders including 2.5 years as a First and Business Class Consultant.
-Joined Travel Nation in August 2011.
+4.5 years at Trailfinders, including 2.5 years as a First and Business Class Consultant.

-Playing football, running, socialising down the pub or at friends houses and always up for trying a new hobby.
+Playing football, running, socialising down the pub or at friends houses.
+I'm always up for trying a new hobby.

-Red Hot Chilli Peppers and Brighton and Hove Albion.
+Band - Red Hot Chilli Peppers.
+Team - Brighton and Hove Albion.

-Cycling around the world with a tent and all the neccessities to live in 4 panniers.
+Cycling around the world with a tent and all the necessities to live, in four panniers.

-Cycling the Columbia Icefield Parkway in the Rockies during a 3 month trans-Canada cycle expedition, trekking Torres Del Paine National park, Chile, with 2 friends in mid-winter including sections of knee deep snow and without seeing another person for 5 days, trekking to Annapurna Base Camp, Nepal.
+Cycling the Columbia Icefield Parkway in the Rockies during a 3-month trans-Canada cycle expedition; trekking Torres Del Paine National park, Chile, with two friends in mid-winter including sections of knee-deep snow and without seeing another person for five days; trekking to Annapurna Base Camp, Nepal.

 Laos - such an amazing, chilled out place.
-Very friendly people, beautiful scenery and great water sports available on the rivers.
-A completely different pace of life when arriving from hugely populated China.
+Very friendly people, beautiful scenery and great water sport opportunities on the rivers.
+I found it to be a completely different pace of life when you arrive from hugely populated China.

-It is questionable whether you can call it unpacking - more a chaotic emptying of bags and creating carnage within seconds.
+It is questionable whether you can call it unpacking.
+It's more a chaotic emptying of bags and creating carnage within seconds.

-Canada - amazing scenery and activities abound, very friendly people, relaxed atmosphere.
+Canada - fantastic scenery and activities, such friendly people and a relaxed atmosphere.

-Travelling to Bolivia at 18 on a one month expedition with a party from school.
-We helped build a kitchen for a school, trekked over 5000m in the Andes, visited the Amazon jungle.
-It definitely gave me a taste of adventure and led to a whole lot more…
+Travelling to Bolivia at 18 on a one-month expedition with a party from school.
+We helped build a kitchen for a school, trekked over 5,000m in the Andes, visited the Amazon jungle.
+It gave me a taste of adventure and led to a whole lot more.

 Soneva Fushi, Maldives.
-For 5 star luxury on a beautiful island surrounded by coral reef you cannot beat it.
+For 5-star luxury on a beautiful island surrounded by a coral reef, you cannot beat it.

-Tayrona National park, Colombia - stunning beaches complete with Seychelles-esq huge boulders and surrounded by jungle.
+Tayrona National park, Colombia.
+It offers stunning beaches complete with Seychelles-esque boulders and it's surrounded by jungle.

 A cancelled Chinese visa - a bureaucratic nightmare and no-one seems to know the actual requirements when visiting Tibet.